-CrossFit Koncepts is a unique Strength and Conditioning gym located in Gaithersburg, MD.
-We offer CrossFit group classes, Russian Kettlebell instruction, one-on-one personal training, and small group training.
+CrossFit Koncepts is the oldest CrossFit gym in the area (over 15 years) and offers a unique Strength and Conditioning training experience.
+The gym is located in Gaithersburg, Maryland and is minutes from I-270, I-370, I-200, 355 and Shady Grove Road.
+We offer Kettlebell-centric CrossFit group classes, Russian Kettlebell instruction and certification, one-on-one personal training, and small group training.

 The following video has been on YouTube for over 05 years now.
 It shows Greg (from CrossFit HQ) doing a Kettlebell Snatch coupled with Pull-ups.
 Take a few minutes to watch the video and let me know what you think! :) BTW - Greg had not gone through the CrossFit KB Certification prior to this video being shot.